 The evaluation will take place after applying the fluorescein stain on the ocular surface and evaluating the resulting staining pattern.
 This will be measured through the Oxford scale which includes 6 grades: Absent (0), Minimal (I), Mild (II), Moderate (III), Marked (IV), Severe (V).

-Change in conjunctival hyperemia
+Change in Conjunctival Hyperemia

 Chemosis will be evaluated as present (if conjunctiva separates from the sclera in ≥ 1/3 of the palpebral opening area or if it exceeds the eyelid's gray line) or absent.
+This evaluation will be made taking in consideration the counts of "absent" seen per counts of eyes and per visit.

 Change in Best Corrected Visual Acuity (BCVA)

 With the patient's best possible refractive correction, visual acuity will be evaluated through the Snellen chart.
 Its notation (fraction or decimal) is described as the distance from the chart at which the test is performed, divided by the distance at which a letter equals vertically 5 minutes of arc.
+The normal score for a VA is 20/20.This score is expressed in decimal (i.e. 1.0) format.
+In decimal format, a lower number is a worse outcome.

-Change in intraocular Pressure (IOP)
+Change in Intraocular Pressure (IOP)

 Measured through Goldman tonometer in milligrams of mercury (mmHg).
 After instillation of topical anesthetic (tetracaine 0.5%) and fluorescein stain, IOP will be evaluated.
 Normal values are considered between 10 and 21 mmHg.